-The Executive Committee is given the task to implement strategies and decisions determined by the Board and to make the operational decisions that are required for this purpose within the overall strategy, risk appetite and Comfort Zone established by the Board of Directors.
-It makes recommendations on the risk appetite and Comfort Zone.
+The Executive Committee is given the task to implement strategies and decisions determined by the Board and to make the operational decisions that are required for this purpose within the overall strategy, risk appetite and Comfort Zone established Board of Directors. recommendations on the risk appetite and Comfort Zone.
 The Executive Committee approve the risk tolerance and overall limits for material risk exposures and determines how much risk each of the subsidiaries are allowed to take.
-It monitors compliance with the overall risk appetite and Investment Guidelines, and shall make recommendations to the Board in accordance with the contingency procedures.
-The Executive Committee shall be informed about any significant weaknesses in the Risk Management System and/or the Internal Risk Capital Model.
+It monitors compliance with the overall risk appetite and Investment Guidelines. and shall recommendations to the Board in accordance with The Executive contingency procedures.
+Committee shall be informed about any significant weaknesses in the Risk Management System and/or the Internal Risk Capital Model.